galaxyproject/training-material/topics/metagenomics/tutorials/beer-data-analysis/tutorial.md

 >    - {% icon param-file %} *"Filter"*: report outpout of **Kraken2**
 >    - *"With following condition"*: `c2>5`
 >
->      We want to keep only taxons with the number of reads assigned, *i.e.* the value in the 2nd column, is higher than 5.
+>      We want to keep only taxons with more than 5 reads assigned, *i.e.* the value in the 2nd column, is higher than 5.
 >
 > 2. Inspect the output
 {: .hands_on}